antgonzales/antgonzales.github.io/_posts/2024-06-03-dont-mock-in-jest.md

 simulating a web browser environment within Node.js using jsdom.
 This was a big change from the traditional methods that relied on headless or real browsers, like those used by Karma and Mocha.
-Using Jest wasn't just about picking up a new tool; it wass about following web standards to create more reliable and resilient tests at a lower cost than a live web browser.
+Using Jest wasn't just about picking up a new tool; it was about following web standards to create more reliable and resilient tests at a lower cost than a live web browser.
 The risk of not using a live web browser is that developers are tempted to use mocks for HTTP requests, navigation routing, or addressing mismatched features, but this can